NaturalIntelligence/imglab/README.md

 ## Features

-ImgLab is platform independent, runs directly from the browser, and requires no prerequisites.
+ImgLab is platform independent, runs directly from the browser, and has no prerequisites.
 It requires minimal CPU and memory.

 One of imglab's key advantages is that you can use 3rd party libraries to **fast annotation process**, which can save a lot of time and effort.

-**Other features are**:
+**Other features**:

 * Special attention for dlib users.
 You can easily adjust the order of parts / landmarks / featurepoints.
 * Open-source and free forever.